Crater Lake

 by the collapse of the volcano Mount Mazama.
 No rivers flow into or out of the lake; the evaporation is compensated for by rain and snowfall at a rate such that the total amount of water is replaced every 150 years.
 With a depth of 1949 ft, the lake is the deepest in the United States.
-In the world, it ranks eleventh for maximum depth, as well as fifth for mean depth.
+In the world, it ranks tenth for maximum depth, as well as fifth for mean depth.

 Crater Lake features two small islands.
 Wizard Island, located near the western shore of the lake, is a cinder cone about 316 acre in size.
 Phantom Ship, a natural rock pillar, is located near the southern shore.

 Since 2002, one of Oregon's regular-issue license-plate design has featured Crater Lake and a one-time plate surcharge is used to support the operation of Crater Lake National Park.
 The commemorative Oregon State Quarter, which was released by the United States Mint in 2005, features an image of Crater Lake on its reverse.

 The lake and surrounding park areas offer many recreational activities, including hiking, biking, snowshoeing, fishing, and cross-country skiing, and during the summer, campgrounds and lodges at Crater Lake are open to visitors.

 Location

 Crater Lake is in Klamath County, around 60 mi northwest of the county seat of Klamath Falls, and about 80 mi northeast of the city of Medford.

 A Native American connection with this area has been traced back to before the eruption of Mount Mazama.
 Archaeologists have found sandals and other artifacts buried under layers of ash, dust, and pumice that antedate the eruption roughly 7,700 years ago.
 Crater Lake remains significant to the Klamath tribes today.
 The Klamath name for the lake is Giiwas.

-In June 1853, Isaac Skeeter, John Wesley Hillman, and another man were the first non-Native Americans to report sighting the lake, while on a mining trip; Skeeter named it "Deep Blue Lake," inspired by Hillman's description of the site.
+In June 1853, Isaac Skeeter, John Wesley Hillman, and another man were the first non-Native Americans to report sighting the lake, while on a mining trip; Skeeter named it "Deep Blue Lake", inspired by Hillman's description of the site.
 The lake was renamed at least three times, as Blue Lake, Lake Majesty, and finally Crater Lake.